 Summer’s here, and that could only mean one thing, the season for traveling is here!
 It is the season when you visit distant loved ones and go to vacations that you’ve been planning ever since you headed home from the last one.
 And while you’re crammed up in a train or on a plane, we have just the right solution for you to kill your boredom and fuel your wanderlust!
-Here are seven books that would make you travel in fictional and non-fictional lands to get you the complete travel experience.
+Here are seven books for travelers that would take you to fictional and non-fictional lands to get you the complete adventurous experience.

 Paris Was Ours